AI Impact on UX Design

 Accelerating Prototyping and Wireframing

 Tools like Relume can generate sitemaps and wireframes from a simple text prompt in minutes.
 AI-powered computer vision can turn sketches or screenshots into interactive prototypes, dramatically reducing iteration time.
-Figma's AI features now automate repetitive tasks like layer renaming — something designers previously dreaded doing manually — cutting design time by more than half and making developer handoffs significantly smoother.
+Figma's AI features now automate repetitive tasks like layer renaming — something designers previously dreaded — cutting design time and making developer handoffs significantly smoother.

 Enabling Hyper-Personalisation

 AI algorithms personalise user experiences in real time, adapting interfaces based on individual behaviour and preferences.
-Netflix's recommendation engine, Spotify's AI-curated playlists, and Amazon's product recommendations are the most visible examples — but the same principles apply to any website or product that handles repeat visitors.
+Netflix's recommendation engine, Spotify's AI-curated playlists, and Amazon's product recommendations are the most visible examples — but the same principles apply to any website or digital product that handles repeat visitors.
+The UX design implication: interfaces are no longer static experiences that all users receive identically.
+They are dynamic systems that adapt — and designing for dynamic adaptation requires different skills than designing for static layouts.

 Optimising Usability Testing

 AI tools like UserTesting's Human Insight Engine surface usability issues faster than manual analysis.
-AI heatmaps such as Attention Insight provide instant feedback on where users focus attention.
+AI heatmaps such as Attention Insight and UX Pilot provide instant feedback on where users focus attention before any live testing is conducted.
 Machine learning models analyse A/B test results efficiently, accelerating the iterative improvements that drive UX quality.
+For the full evaluative UX research toolkit — including when AI-assisted heatmaps are appropriate versus when real user sessions are essential — see that dedicated guide.

 Enhancing Web Accessibility

-AI can detect accessibility issues and suggest targeted improvements.
-AI-powered tools including audio descriptions and real-time captioning help bridge the web accessibility gap for users with disabilities.
-AI-driven accessibility solutions can remediate websites at scale — making compliance faster and more consistent.
+AI can detect accessibility issues and suggest targeted improvements at a speed no manual audit matches.
+AI-powered tools including audio description generation and real-time captioning help bridge the web accessibility gap for users with disabilities.
+AI-driven accessibility solutions can scan hundreds of pages for WCAG violations in minutes — making compliance screening faster and more consistent than traditional manual review processes.

 What AI Can Do Right Now: The Designer's Toolkit